codefellows-seattle-javascript-401d18/08-vanilla-rest-api/lab-maddy/README.md

-* students will learn to use promise constructs to manage asynchronous code.
-* students will learn to create a vanilla RESTful API with in-memory persistence.

 # Documentation:
+  * What this API does:
+  This project is practice in creating a basic API from scratch.
+We have an object constructor making "toy" objects with four parameters (toy name, toy description, material used (ie- plastic), and the price of the toy).
+The goal is to POST (create) this toy object, PUT, GET and DELETE this object from the server.
+      * Practice using promise constructs to manage asynchronous code.
-  * Write a paragraph about what your API does:
+      * Practice creating a vanilla RESTful API with in-memory persistence.

-  * Document any resources that helped you complete your assignment:
+  * Any resources that helped me complete this assignment:

-  * Define how another dev can 'get started' with your api on their own:
+  * How another dev could 'get started' with my api on their own:
       - How do I clone it?
       First fork from my repository, then clone from your repo, then create a branch.
       - How do I start it?

-  * Document each of the available endpoints; including example request/response formats for each.
+  * Documentation of each of the available endpoints; including example request/response formats for each.

   // TODOs:
   // 1.
 Create a RESTful API using only vanilla JS and Node